fluttered-book/fluttered-book.github.io/content/docs/notifications/push-notifications.md

 flutterfire configure
 ```

-{{% hint warning %}}
+{{% hint info %}}
-If you get the warning shown, just follow the instructions.
+If you get the warning like below, just follow the instructions.

 ```
 Pub installs executables into $HOME/.pub-cache/bin, which is not on your path.